vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 That is, the metrics are reset to zero for all parties at the end of the epoch.
 If the reward account balance is 0 at the end of the epoch for a given market, any parties with non-zero metrics will not be rewarded for that epoch and their metric scores do not roll over (they are still zeroed).

-Market activity (fee based) reward metrics are not stored in [LNL checkpoints](./0073-LIMN-limited_network_life.md) and are reset after a checkpoint restart.
+Market activity (fee based) reward metrics (the total fees paid/received by each party as defined above) are stored in [LNL checkpoints](./0073-LIMN-limited_network_life.md) and are restored after a checkpoint restart to ensure rewards are not lost.

 ### Market creation reward metrics

-There will be a single creation reward metricand reward tyype.
+There will be a single market creation reward metric and reward type.
 This makes it possible to reward creation of markets achieving at least a minimum lifetime trading volume, as a proxy for identifying the creation of useful markets:

 Where: